rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-01-EICAR-Web-and-Endpoint-Detection/README.md

 # 🛡️ Investigation 01 — EICAR Web & Endpoint Detection

-A controlled endpoint security investigation using the **EICAR antivirus test file** to examine how Sophos protects a Windows endpoint and provides investigation visibility through Sophos Central.
+A controlled endpoint security investigation using the EICAR antivirus test file to examine how Sophos protects a Windows endpoint and how the resulting activity can be investigated through Sophos Central.

 > ⚠️ **Lab Disclaimer**
 >